entigolabs/entigo-pipeline-plugin/README.md

 Before using any build steps

 * Configure the ArgoCD connections and their matchers in Configure System -> Entigo Pipeline
-* Note, that steps select the connection to use based on a priority order:
+* Note, steps select the connection to use based on a priority order:
     1. Selector parameter in the step command
     2. Selector set with env variable ARGO_CD_SELECTOR
     3. Default ArgoCD connection set in the global configuration